This position will remain open until a successful candidate has been identified.

 Employment is subject to a criminal background check and pre-employment physical.

-Must be able to travel to different locations.
+Must be able to travel to different locations and work weekends and evenings as needed.